 Aluminum oxide urethane dries to a glassy shine.
 Polyurethane, even though shiny, dries with less sheen.

-Polyurethane scratches can often be buffed out, and are not highly visible.
-The scratches in aluminum oxide show up with a whitish powdery look, and are harder to repair because of the hardness of the material.
+Polyurethane scratches can often be buffed out and are not highly visible.
+The scratches in aluminum oxide show up with a whitish powdery look, and are more difficult to repair due to the hardness of the material.

 Polyurethane finishes are softer than aluminum oxide urethane, and feel better on bare feet and paws, which makes them more appropriate for children and pets.

 Polyurethane finishes are easier to redo than aluminum oxide urethane, which typically requires a complete stripping before the addition of new coats.
 Polyurethane finishes in relatively good condition often can be screened (roughened with abrasives) and recoated.